C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development -- RCR Report: Execution Routes and Setup

 \begin{cmdbox} git clone https://github.com/C2-Q/C2Q.git cd C2Q make docker-build make docker-reproduce-json-smoke \end{cmdbox}

 This route does not require the parser model and eliminates host-environment variability, making it the recommended starting point for clean-machine functional validation.
+If Docker requires elevated privileges, the same commands can be run as \texttt{sudo make docker-build} and \texttt{sudo make docker-reproduce-json-smoke}.
 After model installation, model-dependent Docker checks such as \texttt{make docker-smoke} are also available.